Tanzania–Zambia relations

 Tanzania– Zambia relations are bilateral relations between Tanzania and Zambia.
 Tanzania and Zambia are one of the oldest allies in the region and together formed the front line nations for independence for neighboring African nations.
+Both nations are part of the Southern African Development Community, African Union and Non-Aligned Movement.

 Trade and economy

 The balance of trade between the two nations is very stable and in 2013 Tanzania exported $92.7 million worth of goods to Zambia.
 Zambia imports various products from Tanzania, mainly machinery, building material and processed foods.
 On the other hand, Zambia exported $71.4 million worth of goods in 2013, mainly agriculture products such as corn and copper products.

 Infrastructure

 Zambia is a landlocked country and most of its goods are exported and imported through the Port of Dar es Salaam.
 Mainly Vehicles and Refined oil is transported from Dar es Salaam to Zambia and Copper is transported from Zambia to the port.

 Tazama pipeline

 The Tazama pipeline was built in 1968 and is a 1,710 km pipeline spanning from TIPER refinery in Dar es Salaam and the Indeni refinery in Ndola, Zambia.
 The pipeline is designed to carry 1.1 million tonnes per year and is owned by the Tazama Pipeline Limited.
 The company is jointly owned by the Government of Zambia (66.7%) and Government of Tanzania (33.3%).